apache/incubator-kie-kogito-runtimes/springboot/bom/README.md

 ## Adding new dependencies

-When a new dependency is needed only by SpringBoot modules add it directly here instead of [`kogito-build-parent`](../../kogito-build/kogito-build-parent).
+When a new dependency is needed only by Spring Boot modules add it directly here instead of [`kogito-build-parent`](../../kogito-build/kogito-build-parent).
 But remember to keep the **properties** there.
 It will be easier to update the versions having only one place to look.